 After 90 days, while the placebo group had not changed, those eating blueberries had far fewer errors in a verbal learning test, and increased mental flexibility in a test of executive function – the processes that guide thought and behavior – compared to their performance at the start of the study.

 Don’t worry.
 You don’t have to eat freeze-dried blueberries to reap their nutritional benefits.
-Fresh, organic local blueberries – in season now – are just as healthy.
+Fresh, organic local blueberries are just as healthy.
+Isn’t it fun to let blueberries boost brain power?

 Blueberry Spinach Salad